Alaíde Costa

-Alaíde Costa Silveira Mondin Gomide, known as Alaíde Costa (born 8 December 1935), is a Brazilian singer-songwriter.
+Alaíde Costa Silveira Mondin Gomide (born 8 December 1935), known as Alaíde Costa, is a Brazilian singer-songwriter.

 Life

 Early years

 Alaíde Costa was born in Rio de Janeiro, in the neighborhood of Méier.
 Her brother enrolled her in a local children's singing competition, and as a 13-year-old she was hosted by Rádio Tupi in the program Sequência G3 winning a singing competition, and the following year in Rádio Nacional's Arraia miúda, both broadcasts for young talents.
 Later, she appeared in Pescando estrelas, a radio show hosted by Ary Barroso for Rádio Clube do Brasil.